Kotlin/kotlinx.serialization/docs/formats.md

 ## Custom formats (experimental)

-A custom format for Kotlin serialization must provide an implementation for the [Encoder] and [Decoder] interfaces that we saw used in the [Serializers](serializers.md) chapter.
+A custom format for Kotlin Serialization must provide an implementation for the [Encoder] and [Decoder] interfaces that we saw used in the [Serializers](serializers.md) chapter.
 These are pretty large interfaces.
 For convenience the [AbstractEncoder] and [AbstractDecoder] skeleton implementations are provided to simplify the task.